BitMob/cv.mafmadmaf.com/src/content/works/font-singularity-3.md

 <!-- lang -->

 New typeface design for Singularity Plan®.
 A unique Chinese character created by ETH, founder of Singularity Plan®.
-Font designed by maf.
+Font designed by maf- works.com.